Lower Portland: History

 Lower Portland was named after William Henry Cavendish Bentinck, 3rd Duke of Portland, and Prime Minister of Great Britain in 1783, and 1807–1809.
 The name was first used in 1805, and almost certainly seems associated with the story that a rock on the plateau above the headland resembled the Duke of Portland.
 Lower Portland was the area settled downstream from Portland Head.

 Transport

-The Lower Portland Ferry is one of only four vehicular ferries operating across the Hawkesbury River.
+The Lower Portland Ferry is one of four vehicular ferries operating across the Hawkesbury River.
 The River Road is a popular scenic drive.
 Lower Portland Ferry operates 24hrs 7days a week.
 Closed 1st Wednesday of each month 9:00am–11:00am.